The 10 Best Spanish Foods – my favorites from Spanish cuisine

 Yep, the tentacles.
 It’s purple on the outside, white on the inside, an delicious all over.

-In Galicia (in the north of Spain), they serve it with cloudy home-made white wine, sometimes in little ceramic bowls like in the photo.
+In Galicia (a region in the north of Spain), they serve it with cloudy home-made white wine, sometimes in little ceramic bowls like in the photo.
 It’s not exactly cheap, but you should try it.

 (Yeah… I went there.)